ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 WantedBy=multi-user.target
 ```

-Which does as it's intended to and test2 kicks off when /root/foo is modified.
-However, when I try to do: PathModified=/sys/devices/virtual/net/exttest0/operstate nothing happens.
-The reason for this is because sysfs isn't an actual filesystem and just an interface to kernel memory.
-That isn't useful for what I'm trying to accomplish though.
+Which does as it's intended to and test2 kicks off when `/root/foo` is modified.
+However, when I try to do: `PathModified=/sys/devices/virtual/net/exttest0/operstate` nothing happens.
+The reason for this is because sysfs isn't an actual filesystem, it is just an interface to kernel memory.
+That isn't useful for what I'm trying to accomplish.

 ## Conclusion

-It seems a bit overly complex to make an event based service.
-Needing to enable a service in order to install reverse dependencies seems a bit unnecessary.
+It seems a bit overly complex to make an event-based service.
+It seems unnecessary to enable a service to install reverse dependencies.
 However, the service runner does a pretty good job for most cases.
-I do enjoy not needing to write full wrapper scripts for my services anymore.
-And for this task, having a service that does:
+I do appreciate not having to write full wrapper scripts for my services.
+For this task, having a service that does:

 ```console
 ExecStart=sh -c 'ip monitor link | grep ",UP,LOWER_UP"'